 What is anti-social behaviour?

-'Serious or persistant actions by a person(s) which cause harassement, alarm or distress'.
+'Serious or persistent actions by a person(s) which cause harassment, alarm or distress'.

 These are examples but this list is not exhaustive: